-I, Matthew Huron (insert name) attest as an authorized representative of Good Chamishy of MA in(i) nsert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and th e guidance for licensed applicants on community outreach, as detailed below.
+I, Joe Sandoval , (insert name) attest as an authorized representative of Good Chemistry of Massachusetts, Inc. (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.

-- 1. The Community Outreach Meeting was held on December 17 2018 (insert date). - 3.
-A copy of the meeting notice was also filed on November 30 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+- 1. The Community Outreach Meeting was held on June 17, 2020 (insert date). - 2.
+A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on June 3, 2020 (insert date), which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document). - 3.
+A copy of the meeting notice was also filed on June 1, 2020 (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
 A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document).